lino-framework/lino/docs/ref/glossary.rst

     :class:`lino.core.table.Table`.
     :class:`lino.utils.tables.AbstractTable`.

-  Slave Report
+  Slave Table
-    A Slave Report is a :term:`Report` that needs a master and displays only rows that "belong"
-    to the master instance.
-For example if `PersonsByCity` displays all Persons that live in a City, then City is the master of `PersonsByCity`.
+    A Slave Table is a :term:`Table` which displays only rows that "belong" to a given master instance.
+For example if you have two models `City` and `Person`, with a `ForeignKey` `Person.city` pointing to `City`, then you might define a slave table `PersonsByCity` which displays only Persons who live in a given City.

   Detail Window